 When I was Owner Relations Manager for Buick in New York City, I requested an extra phone be installed on a table behind me, so I could call the Service Manager of whatever dealership the customer was complaining about on my main phone line that came from the switchboard.
 I wired the phones so the dealership Service Manager could hear what they were saying about him on the other line.
 The Service Managers LOVED it, because it saved so much time.
 I was the only one who knew how to do that.
 I also recorded the calls, and played back the best ones at our monthly Service Manager dinner meetings, so they could see that they weren’t the only ones with a very tough job.
 They loved it.

 The dealers loved me, the Service Managers loved me, my superiors in Buick Motor Division loved me.
 The customers thought I was their best friend.
 And that hasn’t changed.
+We can still fix cars cheaper than anyone in the car business.

 NY City people are usually hard to deal with.
 The secret is to NEVER take anything they say personally.
 I still have customers from New York City, who have bought homes here.
 Some come here for the Summer, some stay year-round, some just week-ends.
 They lease used cars from me while they are here.
+5 dollars a day, dime a mile.

 I was the first dealer in the U.S. to lease cars to the public.
 Today, more than half of the new cars nationwide, are leased, not purchased.
 I saw the future, 54 years ago.

 I enjoy associating with very important people.
 They often have to make big decisions.
-I have found that if I make a casual suggestion to them at just the right moment, they will often take my ideas and incorporate them into being their solutions.
+I have found that if I make a casual suggestion to them at just the right moment, they will often take my ideas and incorporate them into being their ideas.
 Last week was the annual Golden Gathering at our local community college.
 I saw our U.S. Congressman and his wife, and spent time chatting with them.
 I also saw our State Senator, and spent time with her.
-They told me what they are thinking, and I told them which of their plans I thought were the best, and why.
+They told me what they were thinking, and I told them which of their plans I thought were the best, and why.

 Several months ago, I was talking with one of my customers, who works as a local prison as a corrections officer, about the problem of young prisoners being released, and soon getting in trouble and going back to prison again.
 It is frustrating for people like him.
 Every month when he comes in, we come up with new ideas.